 There’s more to the Norwegian Fjords than the northern lights.
 There, we said it.
 Norway’s dramatic coastline is famous as one of the best places to see the aurora borealis but the destination is idyllic at any time of year.
 Snow-capped in winter and with valleys of bright green in spring, the best time for a cruise to the Norwegian Fjords depends completely on what you want to see.
 Here’s our guide to a fjords cruise for all seasons.

-Norwegian Fjords Cruises
+Winter Norwegian Cruises

 Norway is a real winter wonderland.
 Add to this the chance of seeing the northern lights dance overhead and a winter cruise to Norway is an exciting prospect.